AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/modal.md

 ---
-group: javascript-developer-guide
-subgroup: 3_Widgets
-title: Modal widget
+title: Modal widget | Commerce Frontend Development
+description:
 ---

+# Modal widget

 The modal widget implements a secondary window that opens on top of the main window.
 It contains the overlay and modal content.
 The modal widget configuration enables the following: